 Sitting next to the hospital cot in the early hours of the morning, with my four month old daughter blissfully breastfeeding, I wanted to freeze the moment and hold it forever.
 This would be my baby’s last feed before she had to go off for open heart surgery.
-I gazed at her, watching her eyelids flutter and she started dozing and kissed the top of her head, breathing in her beautiful baby smell and prayed that there would be more moments like this in the future.
+I gazed at her, watching her eyelids flutter as she started dozing and kissed the top of her head.
+As I breathed in her beautiful baby smell, I prayed that there would be more moments like this in the future.

 Eleven hours in theatre.
-I expressed several times as we waited anxiously for news; lining the little bottles up in the freezer ready for when Jessica would be able to feed again.
+I expressed several times as we waited anxiously for news.
+Lining the little bottles up in the freezer ready for when Jessica would be able to feed again.
 Finally, we were told the surgery had been successful and we were able to be with our baby again on the intensive care unit.
 The next day, she was able to have small amounts of my milk again through her feeding tube.
-I looked forward to when she would be able to go back to the breast and continued expressing.
+I continued to express, looking forward to when she would be able to go back to the breast.

 A couple of days on and the doctors were on their rounds.
 One of them took a look at the cloudy fluid coming out of one of Jessica’s chest drains.